 This register provides the current set of interrupt sources that are asserted, regardless of whether they cause an interrupt to be asserted to the controller.
 The fault interrupt is latched on detection; it must be cleared through the PWM Interrupt Status and Clear (PWMISC) register (see page 370).
-The PWM generator interrupts simply reflect the status of the PWM generators; they are cleared via the interrupt status register in the PWM generator blocks.
+The PWM generator interrupts simply reflect the status of the PWM generator; they are cleared via the interrupt status register in the PWM generator block.
 Bits set to 1 indicate the events that are active; a zero bit indicates that the event in question is not active.

-PWM Raw Interrupt Status (PWMRIS)
+PWM Interrupt Raw Status (PWMRIS)

-Bit/Field Name Туре Reset Description 31:17 reserved RO 0 Reserved bits return an indeterminate value, and should never be changed.
+Bit/Field Name Type Reset Description 31:17 reserved RO 0 Reserved bits return an indeterminate value, and should never be changed.
 16 IntFault RO 0 Indicates that the fault input has been asserted.
-15:2 reserved RO 0 Reserved bits return an indeterminate value, and should never be changed.
-1 IntPWM1 RO 0 Indicates that the PWM generator 1 block is asserting its interrupt.
+15:1 reserved RO 0 Reserved bits return an indeterminate value, and should never be changed.
 0 IntPWM0 RO 0 Indicates that the PWM generator 0 block is asserting its interrupt.